-There was still room for more traditional techniques, and 19th century tankards perhaps proved to be the most popular medium on which glass engravers could display their talents since the halcyon days of Jacobite glassware in the previous century.
+There was still room for more traditional techniques, and 19th century hand blown tankards perhaps proved to be the most popular medium on which glass engravers could display their talents since the halcyon days of Jacobite glassware in the previous century.
 Engraved masonic tumblers seemed to be commonplace, along with armorial pieces, scaled-down versions of commemorative designs which also appeared on rummers, and even tumblers bearing engraved chinoiserie designs, something far more commonly seen on porcelain.

-Where there was no imagery or colouration applied to clear crystal tankards or tumblers, the glassmaker’s more mechanical skills would come to the fore; there are wrythened examples, some with exquisitely cut and facetted finishes, examples bearing prunts or coiled feet to replicate early roemers, plaited handles and hammered finishes – every chapter of the glass-craftsman’s handbook seems to have been fully explored
+Where there was no imagery or colouration applied to cut glass or clear crystal tankards or tumblers, the glassmaker’s more mechanical skills would come to the fore; there are wrythened examples, some with exquisitely cut and facetted finishes, examples bearing prunts or coiled feet to replicate early roemers, plaited handles and hammered finishes – every chapter of the glass-craftsman’s handbook seems to have been fully explored